 How to speak philosophically of humanity, which is expected to be the universal condition shared by all, and which nonetheless turns out to be conditioned by particular situations referred to the body, especially by sex, gender and race?
 How to deal with the epistemic and political injustices associated to sex, gender and race?
 How to make them visible, in the first place; how to resist to altering; and also, how to turn difference into a resource?

 During this lecture course, we will study different ways of conceptualising the questions of sex, gender and race starting from their historical formulations.
-We will start by the ideal of universal humanity manifested by the 1789 Declaration of Human Rights and by its criticisms formulated already by Mary Woolstonecraft, Olympe de Gouges and Toussaint Louverture, but we will also see the force of the demand of freedom and equality (John Stuart Mill).
+We will start by the ideal of universal humanity manifested by the 1789 Declaration of Human Rights and by its criticisms formulated already by Olympe de Gouges and Toussaint Louverture, but we will also see the force of the demand of freedom and equality (Mary Wollstonecraft, John Stuart Mill).

 We will discuss the "three (or four) waves of feminism" that have addressed the question of feminism in terms of equality, of feminine essentiality, and in relation to postmodernism.
-We will examine the differences between sex, gender, and sexuality, and study gender that is not limited to the division male/female, and that must also be thought in terms of intersectionality.
+We will examine the differences between sex, gender, and sexuality, and study gender as it is articulated today especially in terms of male/female, hetero/homo, cis/trans, and others, and that must also be thought in terms of intersectionality.
 Among our references are Simone de Beauvoir, Luce Irigaray, Shulamith Firestone, Michel Foucault, Judith Butler, Kimberlé Crenshaw, and Sara Ahmed.